dsbox-simulator/simulator/Readme.md

 ### Lua support
 By default, `dsbox` builds with Lua 5.4 support.
 Nodes can be implemented as Lua scripts, and are run directly by the simulator.
-The simluator provides the lua script with a couple of functions and a `Message` class for convenience.
-These are imported into global scope before starting a lua script, and look roughly like this:
+The simulator provides the lua script with a preloaded module called "dsbox".
+This module looks roughly like this:
 ```lua
 --- a table (array) of arguments passed to the script on the commanline
 -- internally dsbox used the `shlex` crate to split commands into their executable and argumetns